Hantavirus infections

 - elevated kidney values, especially creatinine

-- elevated protein in urine
+- elevated protein in the urine

-- fewer platelets (thrombocytes) in the blood
+- fewer platelets (thrombocytes) in the blood in the first few days following infection

 Which pathogens cause a hantavirus infection?

-Important: Each type of virus prefers a different host animal.
+Hantaviruses occur all over the world.
+There are various hantaviruses that cause a similar set of symptoms.
+Each type of virus prefers a different host animal.
 This means that some hantavirus infections only occur in regions where these host animals are native.
+The most important hantaviruses in Germany are the Puumala virus and the Dobrava-Belgrade virus.
+An overview of hantaviruses that can potentially cause disease is provided below:

 Puumala virus